devrajsaini6310-sys/Power-BI-Project-1/README.md

 Project Objective :-

 Interactive sales dashboard built in Power BI to analyze and visualize sales performance, profitability, and key metrics for a superstore.
+This Power BI dashboard provides a comprehensive analysis of superstore sales data, offering key insights into performance and trends.
+The report is designed for business users to quickly understand sales dynamics and make data-driven decisions.

 Key Features:-